Best Magicians (AND Illusionists!) Ever

-Even though we have performed thousands of shows together and are quite knowledgeable about performing magic and magical history, we wanted to get a magic historian's perspective of The Top Magicians of All Time.
-So we asked a friend and Ph.D. to share his perspective.
-Will Given's dissertation is on the impact of new technologies on magic during the Belle Epoque in France and is a specialist in magic and theater history.
+After performing thousands of magic shows as well as much international travel performing and watching illusion shows and magic contests around the world, we are quite knowledgeable about performing magic and magical history.
+Nonetheless, we wanted to give you a magic historian's perspective of The Greatest Magicians of All Time.
+If you want to see the the MOST FAMOUS MAGICIANS click the link at the top of this page.
+(Famous and best aren't always the same thing!)
+So we asked a friend, author, and Ph.D. to share his perspective.
+Will's UCSD dissertation is on the impact of new technologies on magic during the Belle Epoque in France and is a specialist in magic and theater history.
 Read on...

 by Dr. Will Given